awsdocs/amazon-rekognition-developer-guide/doc_source/setup-awscli-sdk.md

 **To set up the AWS CLI and the AWS SDKs**

 1. Download and install the AWS CLI and the AWS SDKs that you want to use\.
 This guide provides examples for the AWS CLI, Java, Python, PHP, \.NET, and JavaScript\.
+For information about other AWS SDKs, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.
    + [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)
    + [AWS SDK for Java](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/)
    + [AWS SDK for Python \(Boto 3\)](AWS SDK for Python (Boto 3) Getting Started)